DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 excerpt: "Why mini-batch SGD with weight decay naturally pushes neural networks toward low-rank structure."
 ---

-*This post is based on: T. Galanti, Z. Siegel, A. Gupte, T. Poggio.
-"SGD and Weight Decay Secretly Minimize the Rank of Your Neural Network", CPAL 2025.*
+*This post is based on: T. Galanti, Z. Siegel, A. Gupte, T. Poggio. ["SGD and Weight Decay Secretly Minimize the Rank of Your Neural Network"](https://arxiv.org/abs/2404.09610), CPAL 2025.*

+---

 Deep networks are heavily overparameterized, yet the solutions found in practice are far from arbitrary.
 Even when many parameter settings can fit the training data, stochastic gradient methods often converge to highly structured models.

-One particularly striking form of structure is **low rank**.

-Across many architectures, trained weight matrices are far more compressible than their ambient dimension would suggest.
-This appears in pruning, distillation, and post-hoc low-rank approximations of trained networks.
-Empirically, low-rank structure is everywhere.
-But why should training produce it in the first place?
+One particularly striking form of structure is **low rank**: across many architectures, trained weight matrices are far more compressible than their ambient dimension would suggest.

-Much of the existing theory explains low-rank behavior only in cleaner settings than modern practice: linear models, highly specialized losses, exact symmetries, or global optimality arguments.
-What is still missing is a simple structural explanation for the regime practitioners actually use every day:
+Much of the existing theory explains low-rank behavior only in cleaner settings than modern practice: linear models, specialized losses, exact symmetries, or global optimality arguments.
+What is missing is a structural explanation for the regime practitioners actually use:

 **mini-batch SGD with weight decay.**

-The main message of this post is the following:
+The main message of this post is:

 > <span style="color:#1e6bd6; font-weight:600;">
 > Mini-batch SGD with weight decay creates a strong pressure toward low-rank layers.
 This pressure becomes stronger with smaller batch size, larger learning rate, and stronger weight decay.